 I wanted something that was lightweight, the right size, and one with really good drainage.
 This one has several nice drainage holes and some feet to raise the pot.
 However, it also had this saucer attached to it which, although looks nice, may cause problems with water buildup.
 So, I removed it and replaced it with an inexpensive plastic saucer that was a little wider than the pot.

-This way I can see if there is any standing water, which you don’t want.
-Everything I’ve read about dwarf Meyer lemon trees, and have experienced with most plants, is that they hate wet feet.
+This way I can see if there is any standing water, which you don't want.
+Everything I've read about dwarf Meyer lemon trees, and have experienced with most plants, is that they hate wet feet.
 In fact, if you notice that the leaves start turning yellow and drop it may be due to overwatering and possible root rot.